Theoretical-Mathematical Framework

 An open, global, decentralized system without biometrics is vulnerable to risks of:

-The only way to eliminate these risks is to ensure provable correspondence of "one person — one subject" through biometrics and KYC with subsequent cryptographic fixation of the result.
+The only way to eliminate these risks is to ensure provable correspondence of "one person - one subject" through biometrics and KYC with subsequent cryptographic recording of the result.

 4.4.
 Structure of the identity layer